digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 This does necessitate defining an API between the back and front ends.
 For this example application, we have chosen to use OpenAPI [27]_.
 The API definition is in `common/openapi.yaml`.
-It uses GET to access the query services in the backend; and, POST to execute choices on contracts identified by contract-id in the URL.
+It uses GET to access the query services in the backend, and POST to execute choices on contracts identified by contract-id in the URL.

-**Note:** This is using HTTP.
-The HTTP method semantics align appropriately with the requirements of the Daml operations and we call this a “JSON API”.
+**Note:** The HTTP method semantics align appropriately with the requirements of the Daml operations and we call this a “JSON API”.
 However, it is not a pure ReST [28]_ API and does use HATEOAS.
-As mentioned above, the blockchain should not be viewed as a database since the underlying state is not rows in a database, or objects in a datastore—either of which would be compatible with the CRUD-style semantics that emerge with most modern ReST tooling.
+As mentioned above, the blockchain should not be viewed as a database since the underlying state is not rows in a database, or objects in a datastore, either of which would be compatible with the CRUD-style semantics that emerge with most modern ReST tooling.
 Instead the architecture style used here is more akin to a sophisticated RPC mechanism [29]_.

-Backend Services Structure
+Backend services structure
 --------------------------

-The example backend is a SpringBoot [30]_ application the core of which are the API implementation classes in com.digitalasset.quickstart.service.
+The example backend is a SpringBoot [30]_ application, at the core of which are the API implementation classes in com.digitalasset.quickstart.service.

 Most of this code is standard Java SQL-backed JSON-encoded HTTP web service fare.
 The code itself is divided into seven modules under com.digitalasset.quickstart.*:

-`config`: Mostly standard SpringBoot @ConfigurationProperties based components; however, SecurityConfig may be worth looking at for how the example application handles CSRF tokens and OAuth2 authentication of login and logout requests.
+`config`: Mostly standard SpringBoot `@ConfigurationProperties` based components; however, SecurityConfig may be worth looking at for how the example application handles CSRF tokens and OAuth2 authentication of login and logout requests.